NILI Summer Institute: June 19-30, 2017

 It is our experience in providing a youth component to NILI Summer Institute over the last two years that communities have wanted to provide their own chaperones for youth participants.

 If you are bringing youth, someone must be designated in your group who will assume responsibility for chaperoning youth participants.
 If boys and girls are attending, then both male and female chaperones are needed.
 Youth and chaperones will attend all NILI events during the Institute.
 Chaperones need not be present in the classroom with youth, but must be responsible during out of class hours and at night.
-Chaperones will need to cover their own dorm expenses (room and board) in order to stay on the same floor with the participants.
+Chaperones will need to cover their own dorm expenses (room and board) in order to stay in the dorms with the participants.

 All youth attending NILI must have consent forms signed by parents/guardians prior to the Institute.